stephenlb/iot-thermostat-pubnub-notes/readme.md

  - `devices.deviceUniqueID.schedule` - set schedule and temperature
  - `devices.deviceUniqueID.reboot`   - issue reboot command to the device
  - `devices.deviceUniqueID.ping`     - ping device channel, causing the LED to blink

+#### Publish Channels for Functions Insights

+ - `devices.deviceUniqueID.insights` - AI/ML insights channel
+ - `devices.deviceUniqueID.anomaly`  - AI/ML anomaly notification

+#### Publish Channels for Device Sensors and Streams

+ - `sensors.deviceUniqueID.thermometer` - device emits temperature readings and HVAC efficiency
  - `devices.deviceUniqueID.stats`       - device emits periodic stats to this channel ( used for AI/ML Function )
  - `devices.deviceUniqueID.log`         - device emits logs on this channel ( accessible for debugging and mobile app )
- - `devices.deviceUniqueID.insights` - AI/ML insights channel
- - `devices.deviceUniqueID.anomaly`  - AI/ML anomaly notification

 #### Publish Channels for Global Device Broadcasting

 Vendors may trigger a command on all devices, globally.

  - `brodcast.notification`   - displays a message on the mobile app and the IoT Thermostat UI
  - `brodcast.softwareUpdate` - issue software upgrade command to device
  - `brodcast.reboot`         - issue reboot command to all devices
  - `brodcast.ping`           - illuminate the LED on all devices globally, as well as log to `devices.deviceUniqueID.log`
  - `brodcast.saveThePlanet`  - reduces HVAC power consumption world wide

-#### Publish Channels for Device Sensor Streams

- - `sensors.deviceUniqueID.temp`     - device emits temperature readings and HVAC efficiency

 ### Presence ACL